MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/scenario-migrate-to-azure.md

 ---
 title: Migrate Azure Arc-enabled server to Azure
-description: Learn how to migrate your Azure Arc-enabled servers running on-premises or other cloud environment to Azure. ms.date: 07/16/2021 ms.topic: conceptual
+description: Learn how to migrate your Azure Arc-enabled servers running on-premises or other cloud environment to Azure. ms.date: 12/04/2024 ms.topic: conceptual
 ---

 # Migrate your on-premises or other cloud Azure Arc-enabled server to Azure

 This article is intended to help you plan and successfully migrate your on-premises server or virtual machine managed by Azure Arc-enabled servers to Azure.
-By following these steps, you are able to transition management from Azure Arc-enabled servers based on the supported VM extensions installed and Azure services based on its Arc server resource identity.
+By following these steps, you transition management from Azure Arc-enabled servers based on the supported VM extensions installed and Azure services based on its Arc server resource identity.

 Before performing these steps, review the Azure Migrate [Prepare on-premises machines for migration to Azure](/azure/migrate/prepare-for-migration) article to understand requirements how to prepare for using Azure Migrate.

 In this article, you:

-* Inventory Azure Arc-enabled servers supported VM extensions installed.
+* Inventory the Azure Arc-enabled servers supported VM extensions installed.
 * Uninstall all VM extensions from the Azure Arc-enabled server.
 * Identify Azure services configured to authenticate with your Azure Arc-enabled server-managed identity and prepare to update those services to use the Azure VM identity after migration.
 * Review Azure role-based access control (Azure RBAC) access rights granted to the Azure Arc-enabled server resource to maintain who has access to the resource after it has been migrated to an Azure VM.